rupadarshiray/rupadarshiray.github.io/content/academia/inculcation-all-of-mechanics.md

 > 	- Dynamics of $n$ harmonic oscillators is such an example which is even PERIODIC in time (for specific parameters)! hah!
 People even compute $Z(\beta)=\int_{\R^{2n}} \exp(-\beta H)$ for this, please give me ANY physical interpretation of this computation!?!
 > - If you think "ergodicity" of the flow is enough assumption to reproduce equilibrium stat mech look at ['ergodicity, as usually stated, is neither sufficient not necessary for thermalization'](https://physics.stackexchange.com/questions/541504/how-can-ergodicity-explain-thermalization#comment1224693_541504)
 > - When [Poincaré recurrence theorem](https://en.wikipedia.org/wiki/Poincar%C3%A9_recurrence_theorem) is used to contradict existence of a thermal equilibrium, people are quick to say "the recurrence times are LARGER compared to thermalization times" $\leftarrow$ which is true until it isn't!
-> 	- Fermi and company found this out experimentally: [Fermi–Pasta–Ulam–Tsingou problem - Wikipedia](https://en.wikipedia.org/wiki/Fermi%E2%80%93Pasta%E2%80%93Ulam%E2%80%93Tsingou_problem)
+> 	- Fermi and company found this curious case experimentally: [Fermi–Pasta–Ulam–Tsingou problem - Wikipedia](https://en.wikipedia.org/wiki/Fermi%E2%80%93Pasta%E2%80%93Ulam%E2%80%93Tsingou_problem)

 You can't change information of $10^{23}$ dimensions into $4$ variables, sadly, nope.
 How is thermodynamics true then?
 In what sense I mean?
 Well...Roderich Tumulka's notes above tries to explain a lot.
 I oscillate between being convinced and not.